honda-s691470/SHS_NET/README.md

 # SHS_NET
 Suguru Honda, Koichiro Yano, Eiichi Tanaka, Katsunori Ikari, Masayoshi Harigai

 This project predicts the Sharp/van der Heijde score (SHS) for hand radiographs through three phases, orientation, joint detection, damage prediction.
-The results of this analysis will be accessible soon.
+The results of this analysis have been posted on Medrxiv and can be found [here](https://doi.org/10.1101/2022.06.08.22276135).
 The overview of this study as follows.

 ![overview](https://user-images.githubusercontent.com/80377824/170998690-8b7bc102-bbdc-4930-a900-6bd187c53457.png)